breatheco-de/content/src/content/lesson/javscript-substring.es.md

 ---
 description: >-
-  Learn how to effectively use JavaScript's substring method.
-Discover tips and examples to master string manipulation in your coding projects!
+  Master JavaScript's substring method with our easy guide!
+Learn tips and examples for effective string manipulation.
+Discover more now!
 ---